ramandcpu/tableau/part-3/README.md

 # Connect to CSV files In Tableau

+In this blog, we will explore how to export data from MySQL as CSV files and create interactive visualizations in Tableau.
+We will build a bar chart and a pie chart, combine them into a dashboard with a `dept name` filter, and enable interactivity to dynamically filter the bar chart using the pie chart.

+## Agenda

+### Data Preparation
+1. Exported CSV files from MySQL database.

+### Tableau Visualizations
+1. Created a bar chart with `emp no`, `dept name`, and filters.
+2. Created a pie chart with `emp no`, `gender`, colors, and angles.

+### Dashboard Creation
+1. Added a vertical container to the dashboard.
+2. Placed bar chart and pie chart side by side.
+3. Added `dept name` drop-down filter.
+4. Applied filter to both charts.

+### Interactivity
+1. Enabled "Use as Filter" for pie chart.
+2. Tested interactivity by filtering bar chart.

+### Saving and Exporting
+1. Saved Tableau workbook.

+##### Let's Get Started

 First of all we will extract `employees`, `departments`, and `dept_emp` tables as CSV files in MySQL Workbench.
 You can use the following tutorial if needed help;